 You may start off your retirement with certain needs, but those needs inevitably will change.
 Make sure you evaluate your withdrawal rate with your financial professional at least annually to make sure you are not drawing too much or too little, and are taking life changes into account.

 - To take or not to take Social Security.

 Deciding when to take Social Security varies by individual.
-Conventional wisdom suggests taking Social Security as late as possible, but that may not be the best decision, depending on your health, marital, and financial status.
+Conventional wisdom suggests taking Social Security as late as possible, but that may not be the best decision for you, depending on your health, marital, and financial status.
 A financial professional can help you determine your ideal time.

 - Transition your portfolio for retirement.